coq/coq/doc/tools/docgram/README.md

 # Grammar extraction tool for documentation

 `doc_grammar` extracts Coq's grammar from `.mlg` files, edits it and inserts it in chunks into `.rst` files.
-The tool currently inserts Sphinx `productionlist` constructs.
-It also generates a file with `prodn` constructs for the entire grammar, but updates to `tacn` and `cmd` constructs must be done manually since the grammar doesn't have names for them as it does for nonterminals.
-There is an option to report which `tacn` and `cmd` were not found in the `.rst` files.  `tacv` and `cmdv` constructs are not processed at all.
+The tool currently inserts Sphinx `productionlist` and `prodn` constructs (`productionlist` are gradually being replaced by `prodn` in the manual).
+Updates to `tacn` and `cmd` constructs must be done manually since the grammar doesn't have names for them as it does for nonterminals.
+There is an option to report which `tacn` and `cmd` were not found in the `.rst` files.
+`tacv` and `cmdv` constructs are not processed at all.

 The mlg grammars present several challenges to generating an accurate grammar for documentation purposes: